Ramin Jahanbegloo: Biography

 Ramin Jahanbegloo was born in Tehran, Iran.
-He has a doctorate in philosophy from Sorbonne University in Paris, France where he lived for twenty years.
+He has a doctorate in philosophy from Sorbonne University in Paris, France, where he lived for twenty years.
 He was a post-doctorate fellow in Middle Eastern Studies at Harvard University.
-He is married to Azin Moalej and had a daughter named Afarin Jahanbegloo.
+He is married to Azin Moalej and has a daughter named Afarin Jahanbegloo.

 Academic and intellectual career

 Jahanbegloo's intellectual activity focuses on fostering constructive dialogue between divergent cultures.
-He has written numerous books and articles in Persian, English and French on the subject of Western philosophy and modernity.
+He has written numerous books and articles in Persian, English, and French on the subject of Western philosophy and modernity.
 In 1991 he published his book Conversations with Isaiah Berlin in French, which was translated into English and published the following year.
 The book records a series of interviews with the famous philosopher Isaiah Berlin, which cover intellectual questions ranging from the moral philosophy of Tolstoy to the meaning of liberalism.
-Between the years 1997-2001, he was an adjunct professor of Political Science at the University of Toronto in Canada.
+Between 1997 and 2001, he was an adjunct professor of Political Science at the University of Toronto in Canada.